Institution / private strategy mode

 Commercial operator

-Understands roadway procurement, manufacturing routes, market pull, and how to move from asset to adoption path.
+Understands roadway procurement, manufacturing routes, market pull, and how to move from interesting IP to an executable adoption pathway.

 FounderIndustry lead